Rundez/NeoClub/README.md

 ## What is CodeIgniter?

+This is the backend for "Neo ungdomsklubb", social media platform.

+## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](http://codeigniter.com).